 When being moved from one facility to another, the new location must rely on discharge notes from the previous doctor.
 It is also the responsibility of the new facility to follow the provided discharge orders as soon as they have received the new patient.

-While there is no hard evidence to indicate that patients in nursing homes are at higher risks for missing dosages of their medications.
+While there is no hard evidence to indicate that patients in nursing homes are at higher risk for missing dosages of their medications.
 Patients with dementia or Alzheimer’s disease may not recognize that something in their routine has been skipped or forgotten.
 Particularly, if that medication dosage is new and foreign to them.
-See Medication Errors in Nursing Homes
+Learn more about medication errors in nursing homes.

 A dosage that is missed or skipped can cause a patient to be injured or even die as a result.
 A variety of factors exist so, it depends on the specific circumstances.